top of page

 Yasumoto Akiyoshi - Motoha Yoshin Ryu, Soke

-Yasumoto Soke was born in 1933 in the city of Yonago in Tottori prefecture, where he now resides.
+Yasumoto Sensei was born in 1933 in the city of Yonago in Tottori prefecture, where he now resides.
 He previously lived in Nishinomya where he worked in the town hall for many years.

 He is renowned for his skill in Jujutsu and his great interest in history and archeology.
 He has written much about the history of Shimane prefecture and their archaeological finds.
 He is also known for having one of Japan's largest collections of Ukiyo (woodblock prints) and Sho (calligraphy).

-Yasumoto Soke began his training with Minaki Saburoji at 26 years of age when he asked Minaki Soke to teach him and they opened a dojo at Yasumoto's house.
-Yasumoto also assisted Minaki Soke when he taught medical students with demonstrations of bone-setting (osteopathy).
+Yasumoto Sensei began his training with Minaki Saburoji at 26 years of age when he asked Minaki Soke to teach him and they opened a dojo at Yasumoto Sensei's house.
+Yasumoto Sensei also assisted Minaki Soke when he taught medical students with demonstrations of bone-setting (osteopathy).

-Yasumoto Soke is pictured here taking Ukemi for Minaki Soke, and also with Minaki Soke and Inoue Munetoshi 18th Soke of Hontai Yoshin Ryu
+Yasumoto Sensei is pictured here taking Ukemi for Minaki Soke, and also with Minaki Soke and Inoue Munetoshi 18th Soke of Hontai Yoshin Ryu

-He was also a direct student of Kanazawa Ichizu (who was the father of Yasumoto Soke's friend Kanazawa Akira) and Nakagawa sensei the Soke of Mugai Ryu Iaijutsu which Yasumoto studied to 6th Dan.
+He was also a direct student of Kanazawa Ichizu (who was the father of Yasumoto Sensei's friend Kanazawa Akira) and Nakagawa Sensei (the Soke of Mugai Ryu Iaijutsu which Yasumoto studied to 6th Dan.)

-Yasumoto Soke is renowned worldwide for his skill in Jujutsu and martial arts and since March 1981 he has been one of the major influences on traditional Jujutsu in the West.
+Yasumoto Sensei is renowned worldwide for his skill in Jujutsu and martial arts and since March 1981 he has been one of the major influences on traditional Jujutsu in the West.
 For several years he was the main teacher of Hontai Yoshin Ryu throughout Europe, Scandinavia and the USA.
-For many western students Yasumoto sensei was their first Hontai Yoshin Ryu teacher.
+For many western students Yasumoto Sensei was their first Hontai Yoshin Ryu teacher.

 bottom of page